bottlerocket-os/bottlerocket/SECURITY_GUIDANCE.md

 If the kernel is ever compromised through a local exploit, then other defenses may break down.

 We recommend designing for periodic host replacement even with automated updates enabled.

+### Enable kernel lockdown

+The security mechanisms in Bottlerocket ultimately depend on the kernel for enforcement.
+This includes access controls such as capabilities and SELinux, and integrity checks such as dm-verity.
+Modifications to the running kernel could bypass or subvert these mechanisms.

+Bottlerocket enables the Lockdown security module and offers settings to choose from one of three modes.

+The first mode, "none", effectively disables the protection.
+This is the default in today's [variants](variants/) of Bottlerocket, for compatibility with existing deployments.

+The second mode, "integrity", blocks most ways to overwrite the kernel's memory and modify its code.
+This will become the default in future variants.
+Enabling this mode will prevent unsigned kernel modules from being loaded.

+The third mode, "confidentiality", stops most ways of reading the kernel's memory from userspace.
+The goal is to protect secrets that may be stored in the kernel, such as keys used to detect modification while the system is offline.
+Bottlerocket does not make use of the secrets that this mode is meant to protect.
+Enabling this mode will break BPF, perf, and any other tools that rely on reading kernel memory.

+We recommend enabling kernel lockdown in "integrity" mode.

 ### Limit use of host containers